Mike the Headless Chicken: Life

-Death

-In March 1947, at a motel in Phoenix, Arizona on a stopover while traveling back from tour, Mike started choking in the middle of the night.
-He had managed to get a kernel of corn in his throat.
+In March 1947, at a motel in Phoenix, Arizona, on a stopover while traveling back from tour, Mike started choking on his mucus in the middle of the night.
 The Olsens had inadvertently left their feeding and cleaning syringes at the sideshow the day before, and so were unable to save Mike.
 Olsen claimed that he had sold the bird off, resulting in stories of Mike still touring the country as late as 1949.
 Other sources say that the chicken's severed trachea could not properly take in enough air to be able to breathe, and he therefore choked to death in the motel.